Vadakkunokkiyantram: Reception

 The film was a critical as well as commercial success at the box office.

 Legacy

-Vadakkunokkiyantram is considered as one of the best Malayalam movies ever made.
-Dealing with the themes of insecurity, paranoia and inferiority complex, the movie was well appreciated for its poignant way of approaching such themes, intermixed with comedy.
-Some of the cringy jokes used by Dineshan for impressing his wife have become infamous as well as the photograph scene.
+Vadakkunokkiyantram deals with the themes of insecurity, paranoia and inferiority complex approached in a both poignant and comedic manner.
+Some of the awkward and unfunny jokes used by Dineshan for impressing his wife have become infamous as well as the photograph scene.
 The character names of Nivin Pauly and Nayanthara in Love Action Drama (2019) was based on this film.